SysSurge/vera/README.md

 * Page to upload files to the Azure Blob.
 * Page to view all your Azure Blob Files.
 * Page to edit a Azure Blob File.
+* Search page with hit highlighting.
 * All cloud nodes immediately reflect any changes to content across the cloud.
 * All templates uses HTML5 with CSS v3 and RDFa v1.1
 * Automatic RSS 2.0 syndication for all content pages
 * Newsletter functionality.
+* Rich-text HTML editor makes adding HTML to page content fields simple.
+* Simple to change UI styling for an entire site
+* All pre-made pages like search page, admin pages, and editor pages can be overridden with your own templates and/or logic.
+* Site map page.

 ### Performance
 * Pages are cached locally on each node and not retrieved from the database; and can therefore be loaded extremely fast.